mysociety/fixmystreet/install/index.md

 You should be able to connect to the database with `psql -U fms fms` -- if not, you will need to investigate [how to allow access to your PostgreSQL database](database).

+#### 2b.
+Install database schema

-Now you can use the sql in `db/schema.sql` to create the required tables, triggers and stored procedures.
-You will also need to run `db/alert_types.sql` which populates the alert_types table, and generate_secret to make a site-wide secret.
-For example, you might run:
+Now you can use the provided SQL in `db` to create the required tables, triggers, and initial data.
+Run the following:

 {% highlight bash %}
 $ psql -U fms fms < db/schema.sql